Car Seat and Shopping Cart Safety

 I see this ALL.
 THE.
 TIME.
 I know you must see it too.
-Perhaps you’re even guilty of this yourself.
+Perhaps you’ve even been guilty of this yourself.
 Here’s why it’s such a concern and what you can do to reduce the risk of your baby being seriously injured in a fall off a shopping cart.

 The Easy Solution: Don’t do it.

-The Reality Check: You gotta put the little critter somewhere and wearing him or her while you’re trying to shop isn’t always practical or convenient.
+The Reality Check: You gotta put the baby somewhere and while a baby carrier or sling is a great option, wearing your baby while you’re trying to shop isn’t always practical or convenient.
 Here are some suggestions for making a trip to the store a little less hazardous for your baby.

 - Try wedging the infant seat sideways into the toddler seat of the cart.
 Different carts have different dimensions so it may be possible in some carts but not in others.